mozilla/glean/docs/user/collected-metrics/metrics.md

       *Note*: this ping will not contain the `glean.baseline.duration` metric.

-- `inactive`: The ping was submitted before becoming inactive.
+- `inactive`: The ping was submitted when becoming inactive.
+In earlier versions, this was called `background`.

 The following metrics are added to the ping: